raae/queen.raae.codes/content/landing/mpya/index.md

 form:
   key: "mpya"
   cta: "Stay in touch"
+  message: " I will be working steadily on the demo app, and maybe even make a course on how to make it youself.
+Sign up to stay in touch if encryption and privacy is of interest to you."
 sections:
   - element: header
-    content: talk, main
+    content: talk, image, main
   - title: Interested in more?
-    lead: I will be working steadily on the demo app, and maybe even make a course on how to make it youself.
-Sign up to stay in touch if encryption and privacy is of interest to you.
     content: form
 ---